Conditions of Berthing

 Where the sale of boat and equipment leaves a positive balance it will be the responsibility of the original owner to claim the balance form the committee in writing within four years of the original default.
 Unclaimed funds will become the property of the club.

-The committee shall implement action as above in all cases except where the Commodore and Berthing Master are aware of a member or owner being in distressed circumstances in which case it shall be at their discretion as to whether the rules are implemented.
+The committee shall implement action as above in all cases except where the Commodore and Berthing Secretary are aware of a member or owner being in distressed circumstances in which case it shall be at their discretion as to whether the rules are implemented.